 Monuments and Public Art Exhibitions

-Explore monuments in our parks that honor women, as well as public art exhibitions by women currently on display in our parks that address today's social issues and celebrate our communities.
+Explore monuments in our parks that honor women, as well as sculptures by women currently on display in our parks.